Virtualaw · How the System Works

 Stage 2 covers Lead Capture — how the Cold Lead tag fires the welcome sequence, how the SMS opt-in branch works, and how the AI voice call collects intake information without a single staff member picking up a phone.

-How Virtualaw Turns a Cold Contact Into an Evaluated Lead — Automatically
+How the System Turns a Cold Contact Into an Evaluated Lead — Automatically

 A tag fires.
 A sequence begins.
-From a raw contact record to a fully tagged, sequenced prospect — without a single manual step from the team.
+From a raw contact record to a fully tagged, sequenced prospect — without a single manual step from the firm.

 The first contact is logged.
 The record exists.
-But a record sitting in a database doesn't help anyone.
+A record sitting in a database doesn’t help anyone.
 Stage 2 is where the system takes that raw contact and turns it into an active lead with a sequence behind it.

 The Cold Lead Phone Sheet